wdong5/Smart-Fluidnet/README.md

 luarocks make luagl-1-02.rockspec
 ```

-##Step4: Running the Smart-Fluidnet
+## Step4: Running the Smart-Fluidnet
-Dowload our trained models:
+Dowload our trained MLP models and the model candidates:
 ```
 ./download_models.sh
 ```